All Summer Programs have been completed. Registrations are NOW CLOSED>

-Offered in July, this two-week residential program brings together the talents of engaging professors and instructors from across the Southern Miss Campus and Community with highly able students who desire to try their hand at accelerated course work.
-Students spend two weeks diving into courses designed to give them the experience of studying at their own rapid pace and gaining a sense of the world of the university.
+This two-week residential program brings together the talents of engaging professors and instructors from across the Southern Miss Campus and Community with highly able students who desire to try their hand at accelerated course work.
+Students spend two weeks diving into courses designed to give them the experience of studying at their own rapid pace and gaining a sense of the world of work and the university resources.
 Students have opportunities to visit the USM arm of the Mississippi Crime Lab, Polymer Science Labs, Nursing Simulation Labs, Art Galleries, Musical performances, Rock Wall Climbing, and personalized time with the Honors College Admissions team.
 Recreation, room, and board are included.

 Dates and costs